learn-co-curriculum/academy-xi-javascript-promises/README.md

 [iss]: https://www.nasa.gov/international-space-station/

-Step 1: Get the user's location
+1. Get the user's location
-Step 2: Translate the location into a latitude and longitude Step 3: Retrieve the next sighting for those coordinates Step 4: Display the info
+2. Translate the location into a latitude and longitude
+3. Retrieve the next sighting for those coordinates
+4. Display the info

 We can imagine writing a function to accomplish each step in the chain, then calling them in order, each time passing the result from the previous function